 Once the capital of the Mewar Kingdom, Udaipur is home to 11 opulent royal complexes with intricate artificially built lake systems, courtyards, and mosaics.
 Maharana Udai Singh II founded this wonderful city in 1559.
 The City Palace stands boldly tall on top of a hill by the banks of Lake Pichola.
-It overlooks some mesmerizing historic monuments such as Jag Mandir, Monsoon Palace, Jagdish Temple, and few others.
+It overlooks some mesmerizing historic monuments such as Jag Mandir, Monsoon Palace, Jagdish Temple, and a few others.
 Travellers who love history and experiences would enjoy Udaipur as it offers so much knowledge of ancient crafts and picturesque backdrops for photography.

 The Andaman Islands

 An archipelago consisting of over 300 islands, the Andaman Islands is a paradise for wildlife and marine life admirers.
 It is also famous for its pristine beaches and coral reefs that surround most of the islands.
 Located in the middle of the Bay of Bengal, the Andaman Islands is a less famous tourist place that is often looked past by travellers who are in search of more mainstream experiences.
-Travellers who love sea adventures such as scuba diving and snorkeling would find themselves fascinated here in the islands.
+Travellers who love sea adventures such as scuba diving and snorkelling would find themselves fascinated here on the islands.

 Varanasi in Uttar Pradesh

 Commonly referred to as the Spiritual Capital of India, Varanasi dates back to the 11th Century BC.
 It’s the longest continually inhabited city in the world.
-Varanasi is a holy city for Hindus, as they arrive by the banks of Ganges for spiritual healing of sins and to cremate their loved ones.
+Varanasi is a holy city for Hindus, as they arrive by the banks of the Ganges for spiritual healing of sins and to cremate their loved ones.
 One of the most iconic experiences here in Varanasi is the morning sunrise boat tour.
 The city, however, is a little rough on the edges.
 Unlike famous tourist places, Varanasi is sprawling with poverty.
 But for those who love the city experience raw as it comes, this is the ideal location.

 Ranthambore National Park in Rajasthan